Virtual Appliance (HotAdd)

 Requirements for the Virtual Appliance mode

-- The role of a backup proxy must be assigned to a VM.
+- The role of a VMware backup proxy must be assigned to a VM.

 Limitations for the Virtual Appliance mode

-- If you plan to process VMs whose disks are located on a VMFS 3 datastore, you must format the datastore with a proper block size to be able to mount large VM virtual disks to the backup proxy or helper VM:
+- If a VMware backup proxy used to process a source VM resides on a VMFS 3 datastore, it must be formatted with proper block size to be able to mount the largest virtual disk of hot-added VMs:

 - 1 MB block size — 256 GB maximum file size